 - Telemetry board

-Active Stabilization Section
+Active Stabilisation Section

 After having successfully tested the Stability Augmentation System of the CanSat V7S developed by the Advanced Control Team, the team is upscaling the canard system for supersonic speeds.
-Project Aether is the first DARE rocket which features supersonic active stabilization.
+Project Aether is the first DARE rocket which features supersonic active stabilisation.

-The canard system is mechanically limited to do roll-stabilization only, because the ACT still needs to test full-control on a small scale.
+The canard system is mechanically limited to do roll-stabilization only because the ACT still needs to test full control on a small scale.
 Via an integrated gearing system, the canards will always rotate into the same direction, which improves the safety of this system.

 The recovery system is a concepts that aims to solve difficulties present in the